erdzeichen/KiMoPack/docs/source/Installation.rst

 Workflow tools
 -----------
 While KiMoPack is a python library, we facilitate its use with Jupyter notebooks.
+For the typical analysis tasks we have developed a series of Notebooks that guide through the tasks.\n
+These notebooks can be downloaded from https://github.com/erdzeichen/KiMoPack/tree/main/Workflow_tools or by command line.

+To do that start any console (under windows e.g. type "cmd" and hit enter).
+In the console you then start python by typing "python" and hit enter, lastly you import Kimopack and run a function that downloads the files for you by typing "import KiMoPack.plot_func as pf; pf.download_notebooks()" This downloads the notebooks from github for you.
-For the typical analysis tasks we have developed a series of Notebooks that guide through the tasks.\n These notebooks can be found on github\n https://github.com/erdzeichen/KiMoPack/tree/main/Workflow_tools. \n Please copy one of these notebooks into your data analysis folder (close to the data)  and rename them to create a analysis log of your session.
-The most comfortable way to open these notebooks is to use the module nbopen, that can be integrated into the file manager following the instructions on this webpage: https://pypi.org/project/nbopen/
+Please copy one of these notebooks into your data analysis folder and rename them to create a analysis log of your session.
+For more information please see the publication https://doi.org/10.1021/acs.jpca.2c00907, the tutorial videos, or the tutorial notebooks under https://github.com/erdzeichen/KiMoPack/tree/main/Tutorial_Notebooks_for_local_use.

 Under windows this would be:

 .. code-block:: text